matikin9/mapbox-studio-102/README.md

 ## History

-Developed for a MaptimeLA workshop held on 4/19/17 in DTLA.
+Developed by [Omar Ureta](https://github.com/cityhubla) and [Nina Kin](https://github.com/matikin9) for a MaptimeLA workshop held on 4/19/17 in DTLA.

+## How to Use

+Anyone is free to fork this repo and hold their own local workshops on Mapbox Studio - if you do, you will want to update some of the links to point to your own repository!
+We'd love to get feedback about your experience using the workshop, and we're always open to suggestions for changes (or bug fixes, haha).
+You can contact us by opening an Issue in this repository, or by reaching out to us on Twitter.